 EthiCompare scores every books & media product across five pillars: (1) independently verified certifications, (2) ingredient- or material-level analysis against a running list of known animal-derived, palm-derived, and hazardous inputs, (3) supply-chain transparency and worker-welfare disclosures, (4) packaging and end-of-life design, and (5) parent-brand behaviour including animal-testing policy and lobbying history.
 Each pillar is scored 0-100 and combined into the composite ethics score you see on every card.
 We publicly document the methodology and never accept payment for placement.

-The Hidden Life of Trees (Illustrated Edition) by Greystone Books tops our ranking with an ethics score of 92/100.
+Audiobook Monthly Membership by Libro.fm tops our ranking with an ethics score of 98/100.

 Each product earns a 0–100 ethics score weighted across third-party certifications, ingredient and material safety, supply-chain transparency, packaging sustainability and brand-level ethics.